m4heshd/whatsapp-desktop-dark/README.md

 Simply rerun the script and it will ask you to restore the backup made by any previous installations.

 ### My WhatsApp turned back to light theme after sometime.
 What to do?
 This means that your WhatsApp build is probably auto updated to a newer version.
-Please check back here to see if i have released a newer version of the dark mode.
+Rerun the script and It'll tell you if a new version is available.
 Even if the dark mode version is not updated, just rerun the script and install the dark mode again.

 # Build the installation script yourself